 |

-Impractical mason's trowel above, useful Richard knife below
+Impractical mason's trowel above, more serviceable Richard knife below

 |